mozilla-releng/releasewarrior-2.0/docs/release-promotion/overview.md

 3. Publish the release
 4. Post-release steps

-Instructions vary slightly depending on the type of release, so please be careful when following the instructions in [[Release Promotion Tasks]]
+Instructions vary slightly depending on the type of release, so please be careful when following the instructions.

 ## Notes and Background